umr-marbec/datarmor-documentation/README.md

 Sequential jobs can be used to move/copy heavy data files (movies, model forcings, model outputs, etc.) from one place to another.

+Job is ended by typing `exit` on the terminal.

+> **Running interactive jobs imply that you leave your connection open until the job is finished.**

 ---

 # Running a job: PBS script